EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 .. caution::
   Make sure to connect the WiFi antenna to the CM4 after flashing.
 The image activates the external antenna support.
-Running a flashed Yak without the WiFi antenna mounted will result in damage of the WiFi chip.
+Running a flashed Yak without the WiFi antenna mounted can result in damage of the WiFi chip.

 (7) Disconnect the eMMC device, power off and unplug the "boot" jumper from the Yak board.